-The Higher Education Partnership Programme – supported by the Anglo American Group Foundation and the UK Government through the Global Challenges Research Fund – was established by the Royal Academy of Engineering in 2016, following the successful pilot scheme, Enriching Engineering Education Programme.
+The Higher Education Partnerships in sub-Saharan Africa Programme (HEPSSA) – supported by the Anglo American Group Foundation and the UK Government through the Global Challenges Research Fund – was established by the Royal Academy of Engineering in 2016, following the successful pilot scheme, Enriching Engineering Education Programme.
 This helped to address the engineering skills shortage in sub-Saharan Africa and to showcase engineering’s role in driving economic development in the region.

-The Royal Academy of Engineering is pleased to announce the 9 Hub Universities selected to receive funding through the Higher Education Partnership sub-Saharan Africa Programme, supporting an additional 61 Spoke Universities through 16 countries in sub-Saharan Africa:
+The Royal Academy of Engineering is pleased to announce the 9 Hub Universities selected to receive funding through the Higher Education Partnership sub-Saharan Africa Programme, supporting over 50 Spoke Universities through 16 countries in sub-Saharan Africa:

 University of Dar es Salaam, Tanzania